stevenrskelton/sortable-table/README.md

 - Row / cell selection
 - Allow null columns to be auto-discovered
 - Test for correct sort on mixed alpha+numeric data
-- Test cell templates are accessible from all contexts.
+- Test cell templates are accessible from all contexts
+- Internet Explorer is completely broken

 [MIT License](http://opensource.org/licenses/MIT)